 Saving an image with Hippo Snapper can cause the output to freeze momentarily.

 All the controls of Hippo Snapper are pins so they can be accessed from DMX or a Timeline for automating tasks.

 LED

-The LED component runs by default and controls the coloured Hippo-head on the front of Hippotizer V4 hardware.
+The LED component controls the coloured Hippo head on Hippotizer V4 and V4+ hardware.